Fiscal Year Definition: What Every Investor Should Know

 A calendar year, on the other hand, is defined as "12 consecutive months beginning January 1 and ending December 31."

 However, fellow Dow Jones stock Nike's (NKE) fiscal year starts in June.
-This means its next earnings report will feature the results from its fourth quarter which ends on May 31.
+This means its next earnings report will feature the results from its fiscal second quarter, which ends on November 30.

-It is up to the discretion of the company or organization when their financial year ends.
+It is up to the discretion of the company or organization when its financial year ends.

 If a company's fiscal year does not run on the calendar year, it tends to be referenced with a "fiscal" in front of the quarter or year.
-For instance, Nike's upcoming earnings report will be referred to as its fiscal fourth quarter" or "fiscal Q4 2024."
+For instance, Nike's upcoming earnings report on December 19 will reference its fiscal second quarter, or "fiscal Q2 2025."

 Why choose a calendar year over a fiscal year?